mgaudin/Hy2roresO/docs/index.md

 Guillaume Vasseur (<guillaume.vasseur@ensg.eu>)

 We thank very much our supervisor during this project, Cécile Duchêne, researcher.
 We also thank Guillaume Touya, Head of the COGIT Department at the IGN for his help.

-Credits to the QGIS plugin "Strahler" and v.stream.order from GRASS